-As a program accredited by the National Accrediting Agency for Clinical Laboratory Sciences, the Austin State Hospital Medical Laboratory Science Program must make outcome measures for the past three years available to prospective and enrolled students.
-The outcome measures defined by NAACLS include: American Society for Clinical Pathology Board of Certification Exam pass rates, graduation rates and graduate placement.
+As a program accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), the ASH MLS Program must make outcome measures for the past three years available to prospective and enrolled students.
+The outcome measures defined by NAACLS includes: completion rates, placement rates and the American Society for Clinical Pathology Board of Certification Exam pass rates.

 |Number of Grads||NA||4||4||4||4|

 |BOC Pass Rate||75%||100%||75%||100%||92%|

 |Program Mean||Pass = 400>||548||546||635||NA|

 Students enrolled in the program spend eight hours a day, Monday through Friday, in clinical and didactic instruction in all areas of the ASH clinical laboratory.
 Students are additionally assigned outside rotations to expose them to a variety of equipment and/or procedures where are not performed at ASH.
 The following affiliates are used for these rotations: